-Scientific Exploration Society Data and Privacy Protection Policy
+Scientific Exploration Society (SES) - Data and Privacy Protection Policy

-a.
-The Scientific Exploration Society (the SES) is committed to safeguarding the privacy of all stakeholders.
+- Scientific Exploration Society (SES) is committed to safeguarding the privacy of all stakeholders.

-This statement explains how we collect, use and disclose information.
-It applies to all information gathering, including online and our website.
-The SES collects and uses information about people with whom it communicates.
+- This statement explains how SES collects, uses and discloses information.
+It applies to all information gathering.
+SES collects and uses information about people with whom it communicates.

-b.
-This personal information must be dealt with properly and securely however it is collected, recorded and used.
-There are safeguards to ensure this in the UK Data Protection Act 1998 up to and until it is superseded by the law which transposes the EU General Data Protection Regulation into UK Law (together “Data Protection Law”) which is enforced by the Information Commissioner’s office.
+- This personal information is dealt with properly and securely however it is collected, recorded and used.
+There are safeguards in place to ensure this in the UK Data Protection Act 1998 up to and until it is superseded by the law which transposes the EU General Data Protection Regulation into UK Law (together “Data Protection Law”) which is enforced by the Information Commissioner’s office.

-c.
-The SES regards the lawful and correct treatment of personal information as a priority.
-It is essential to the successful and efficient performance of its functions, and to maintain confidence between the SES and those with whom it deals.
-To this end, the SES aims to adhere fully to the Principles of Data Protection, as set out in Data Protection Law.
+- SES regards the lawful and correct treatment of personal information as a priority.
+It is essential to the successful and efficient performance of its functions, and to maintain confidence between SES and those with whom it deals.
+To this end, SES aims to adhere fully to the Principles of Data Protection, as set out in Data Protection Law.

 Data Owner – is the person or entity which can authorise or deny access to certain data and is responsible for its accuracy and integrity.

 Data Subject – the individual who is the subject of the personal information.

 NB: Data Protection Law does not count as a data subject, an individual who has died or who cannot be distinguished from others.